The

 succeeded greatly at getting the participants to the right place at the right

 time to maximize photo opportunities at the Park.
-All lodging accommodations at the
+All lodging accommodations

-resulting in an excellent 3 day photo shoot.
+Forum operators, resulting in an excellent 3 day photo shoot.

 Geyser